telerik/blazor-docs/components/dropdownbutton/overview.md

 ## Icons

-The primary DropDownButton action and each secondary item in the dropdown can [display a font icon or an image]({%slug dropdownbutton-icons%}) for better looks and user experience.
+The primary DropDownButton action and each secondary item in the dropdown can [display an icon or an image]({%slug dropdownbutton-icons%}) for better looks and user experience.

 ## Appearance